Codecademy/docs/content/java/concepts/collections/terms/min/min.md

 ---
-Title: '.min()'
+Title: ".min()"
-Description: 'Returns the minimum member of a List based on natural ordering or based on a Comparator.'
+Description: "Returns the minimum member of a List based on natural ordering or based on a Comparator."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Collections'
+  - "Collections"
-  - 'Data Structures'
+  - "Data Structures"
 CatalogContent:
-  - 'learn-java'
+  - "learn-java"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The **`Collections.min()`** method returns the minimum member of a `List` based on natural ordering or based on a [Comparator](https://www.codecademy.com/resources/docs/java/comparator).
 To use natural ordering, the elements of the `List` must implement the [Comparable](https://www.codecademy.com/resources/docs/java/comparable) interface.